 - ICBA urges the federal government to better inform bankers of what specific methods of terrorist financing and money laundering they are trying to prevent.

-- ICBA supports the collection of beneficial ownership information by the appropriate government agency at the time an entity is formed.
+- ICBA supports the collection of beneficial ownership information by the appropriate government agency at the time an entity is formed rather than requiring financial institutions to assume this burden.
+However, financial institutions should have access to that information to assist them in performing customer due diligence.

 - ICBA recommends that nonbank institutions that perform “bank-like” functions and offer comparable financial services be subject to the same anti-money laundering and BSA laws and regulations as banks.